luhang-HPU/poseidon-docs/source/Getting_Started/Programming/Common.md

 - **galois_elt** (uint32_t):The Galois element.

-: A function used to obtain the corresponding index of a Galois element.
+Usage: A function used to obtain the corresponding index of a Galois element.

 <br>